MyBord/mybord-client/docs/architecture.md

 * **`.jest.config.js`:**
   * jest configs.
 * **`dev.env`:**
-  * a file containing node environment variables for your local instance when running the server in 'DEV' mode.
+  * a file containing node environment variables for your deployed development instance when running the client in 'DEV' mode.
 * **`LICENSE.md`:**
   * Contains the software license / copyright.
+* **`local.env`:**
+  * a file containing node environment variables for your local running instance when running the client in 'LOCAL' mode.
 * **`package.json`:**
   * MyBord's package manager and metadata.
 * **`postcss.config.js`:**
   * config file for PostCSS.
 * **`prod.env`:**
-  * a file containing node environment variables for your local instance when running the server in 'PROD' mode.
+  * a file containing node environment variables for the deployed production instance when running the client in 'PROD' mode.
 * **`README.md`:**
   * MyBord's root readme document.
 * **`setupTests.js`:**
   * sets up jest when it gets run.
-* **`test.env`:**
-  * a file containing node environment variables for your local instance when running the server in 'TEST' mode.
 * **`tsconfig.json`:**
   * Specifies how TypeScript should be compiled.
 * **`typings.d.ts`:**